abhiramiajith2123-ctrl/sb-tech-team/profiles/adithyans.md

 *LinkedIn*:https://www.linkedin.com/in/adithyan-s-88954b375

-I want to learn about Full Stack Development and building projects to develop my practical skills and gain real world experience.
+I want to learn about Full Stack Development and build projects to develop my practical skills and gain real world experience.
 I am also interested in learning Cybersecurity and Cloud Computing fundamentals.